 (Note: Five of the books in this list were sent to me by the publishing company for the purpose of this review (Hiking the Endless Mountains by Jeff Mitchell was purchased by me).
-I have a working relationship with this publishing company that is unrelated to the books in this article.
+This is the same company that published my book.
 All opinions expressed are my own, but I wanted to be upfront about my relationship with the publishing company.)

 60 Hikes Within 60 Miles of Philadelphia

 “60 Hikes Within 60 Miles of Philadelphia” by Lori Litchman covers hiking trails within the Philadelphia suburbs and portions of the Lehigh Valley, as well as two hikes in Delaware and 15 hikes in New Jersey.